Select Page

 On the 25th of March the Phaeton and Voltigeur were returning to Santo Domingo when they encountered the British 18-gun brig-sloop Reindeer.
 Fire was exchanged for about four hours before the British vessel managed to escape, having inflicted some damage on the two Frenchmen.
 Henri was injured in the leg during the conflict.

 The following day, with the Reindeer gone, the two brigs were sighted by the British 36-gun frigate Pique (which, ironically, had originally been the French frigate Pallas).
 Already damaged and also outgunned, the Phaeton and Voltigeur tried to escape but, perhaps as a consequence of the previous days fighting, were overtaken and brought to action.
 The French accounts of the battle are confused, and leave open the possibility that, despite the disparity in size, Henri attempted to board the British frigate, which had been expecting a simple surrender.
 In the British accounts, it was the crew of the Pique who boarded the Phaeton after a brief but lethal exchange of cannon fire, and were resisted by the French crew, who had concealed themselves about the ship.
 Whatever the actual course of events, two things are certain.
 Henri took a musket ball in the left shoulder and had his right arm removed by a canon ball, and Ransonnet, his second in command and another former member of the Baudin expedition, was wounded twice before the Phaeton, in imminent danger of sinking, surrendered.
-Shortly afterwards the Voltigeur also struck her colours, having taken little or no part in the fighting, and both ships ended up in the British Navy, as the Mignonne and Pelican respectively.
+Shortly afterwards the Voltigeur also struck her colours, having taken little or no part in the fighting, and both ships ended up in the British Navy, as the Mignonne and the Pelican respectively.
+Had Louis de Freycinet not been taken ill and instead been still in command of the Voltigeur, the outcome might just possibly have been different.
+The two brigs together would still have been outgunned by the Pique, but not enormously so, and Louis woukd surely have been more ready to enter the battle in support of his brother than was St Cricq, whose naval career ended ignominiously in court-martial in 1812.

 That is speculation.
 What is certain is that Henri was taken prisoner and was taken to Jamaica, where he received something of a hero’s welcome, and by the 12th of June he was back in Santo Domingo, having been exchanged.
 In this he was fortunate, because Napoleon disapproved of the practice and did not allow it in France.
 It seems the Caribbean went its own way, and both Ransonnet and St Cricq returned to combat.

 As did Henri.
 On July 12th 1808 he was promoted to capitaine de fégate and he returned to sea late in 1809 in command of the frigate Elisa.
 It was not a lucky ship, and de la Roquette described its loss.
-In late 1810, together with the frigate Amazone, he was attempting to take the Elias from Le Havre to link up with the fleet at Cherbourg when he encountered by an English division and sought refuge under the guns of the fortress of La Hougue, at the north-east tip of the Cherbourg peninsula.
+In late 1810, together with the frigate Amazone, he was attempting to take the Elias from Le Havre to link up with the fleet at Cherbourg when he encountered an English division and sought refuge under the guns of the fortress of La Hougue, at the north-east tip of the Cherbourg peninsula,